 Pharmacy Errors & Defective Drug Lawyer in Morristown

-Medical Malpractice Attorney Representing Victims in Morris County, Burlington County, Sussex County and Across Northern Jersey
+Medical Malpractice Attorney Representing Victims in Morris County, Sussex County, Sussex County and Across Northern Jersey

 Medication errors can occur in many ways:

 - A patient may be given the wrong medication or the wrong dosage of a medication by a paramedic, a nurse or hospital staff member.

 - A pharmacy may have misfiled a prescription.

 - A patient may have been given a drug to which he or she is allergic because the medical staff failed to take a complete history or failed to read the patient’s medical chart.

 - A patient may not have been told how to take a medication properly or may not have been warned of potential drug interactions.

 Some medication errors are detected quickly because the patient develops breathing problems or skin problems, but other medication errors are discovered much later when the patient develops liver or kidney failure or fails to improve from the illness being treated.